tuiwidgets/tuiwidgets/doc/ZCommandManager.rst

    ZCommandManager is not copyable or movable.
 It does not define comparision operators.

+   ZCommandManager is used to implement widgets that display and trigger commands.
+   It is also used in the implementation of :cpp:class:`Tui::ZCommandNotifier`.

    .. cpp:function:: void registerCommandNotifier(ZCommandNotifier *notifier)

+      Used internally in :cpp:class:`Tui::ZCommandNotifier`.

    .. cpp:function:: bool isCommandEnabled(ZSymbol command) const

+      Queries the effective enabled state of a command.

+      The state depends on the currently focused widget and on the state of the :cpp:class:`Tui::ZCommandNotifier` instances for the command ``command``.

    .. cpp:function:: void activateCommand(ZSymbol command)

+      Activates the command ``command`` if possible.

+      Which (if any) :cpp:class:`Tui::ZCommandNotifier` instance is triggered depends on the currently focused widget and on the state of the applicable instance.

    .. rst-class:: tw-signal
    .. cpp:function:: commandStateChanged(ZSymbol command)

+      This signal is emitted when the effective state of command ``command`` changes.